wamaisw/my-portfolio/Readme.md

-#My Portfolio
+# My Portfolio

 ## Steve Wanyinyi Wamai

-### Description
+## Description
-This is my personal portfolio detailing who I am  and what projects i have done and deployed successfully.
+This is an individual portfolio page detailing and showing all projects i have completed and deployed.

+##  Technologies Used

+ -CSS
+ -HTML

+ ## Bugs

+ Still under development